sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

 _Methodology_
 1. Create a pivot table from the data on a seperate sheet, named as 2022 GDE (stands for Graduation, Dropout and Enrolment).
 This sheet is created in [ACGR](https://docs.google.com/spreadsheets/d/1zc8FEzi5wkwPSBJD1SgmVf1vp_lN6pdns5f7aXnaASc/edit?usp=sharing).
 The settings of the Pivot Table are set as such:
    *  Rows: CountyName
-   *  Values as: ( an aggegation function will be used, but because all values are unique, any of the functions (min, max, mean) will work.
+   *  Values as: ( Any aggegation functions, (min, max, mean, Sum) can be used, because all values are unique. )
       * Regular HS Diploma Graduates (Rate)
       * Dropout (Rate)
       * Sill Enrolled (Rate)
    *  Filters:
       * Academic Year: 2021-2022
-      * Reporting Category: TA (Refers to total)
+      * Reporting Category: TA (Refers to Total)
       * Count Name: Inyo, Mono, Nevada, Plumas, San Francisco
 2. Create a stacked column chart from the pivot table with X-axis as the County name and 3 series for the Regular HS Diploma Graduation rate, Dropout and Still Enrolled Rates.